Which Oil is the Best? Is My Olive Oil Enough?

 The fatty acid composition featured on each ID card of each product shows you the essential fatty acid composition of each oil and therefore their composition in omega 3, 6, 9.

 *The nutrition Dictionary – A Dictionary of Food and Nutrition

 *Nutrition almanach – Gayla J. and John D. Kirchmann

 Oils containing MCT’s such as Lauric Acid are absorbed more rapidly than conventional fats.

 They have been promoted as “ergogenic” (intended to enhance physical performance, stamina, or recovery) aids because of their rapid absorption.
-Some study have reported beneficial effects for athletic performance (not sufficient though to be absolutely relevant).
+Some studies have reported beneficial effects for athletic performance (not sufficient though to be absolute).
 The body processes them as it would carbohydrates, and they are used as a source of direct energy.

 Unsaturated Fats / Saturated Fats

 Unsaturated fatty acids lower levels of cholesterol in the blood, while saturated fatty acids raise it.
 To reduce the risk of heart disease, it is recommended that saturated fatty acid intake should not exceed about 10% of energy.

 In general, fats from animal sources are high in saturated and relatively low in unsaturated fatty acids; vegetable oils are generally higher in unsaturated and lower in saturated fatty acids.* Read more here!